Inside this article

 The last thing you want is to offer free shipping to your customers but go bankrupt in the process.

-To avoid this, you can try out different free shipping strategies and evaluate which ones bring the most value to your customers while also being sustainable for your business in the long run.
+To avoid this, you can try out different eCommerce shipping strategies and evaluate which ones bring the most value to your customers while also being sustainable for your business in the long run.

 In order to evaluate your options, you’ll need to keep track of your margins, profits and losses, and then adjust the strategy accordingly.
 If you feel like you could use some help in this department, check out our article on how to calculate shipping costs.